dinsmoro/MSThesis_Appendicies/README.md

 This research was supported under NSF Grant AGS 12-41407 to The Pennsylvania State University

-Read the README.txts for descriptions of the functions as well as how to use them (e.g. get needed datasets).
+Read the README.mds for descriptions of the functions as well as how to use them (e.g. get needed datasets).